George Roy Hill: Actor

 On his return to the U.S., Hill studied theatre at HB Studio in New York City.
 He acted Off Broadway and toured with Margaret Webster's Shakespeare Repertory Company.
 He appeared on Broadway in Richard II, The Taming of the Shrew, and August Strindberg's Creditors (with Bea Arthur).

-In 1952 he featured in a supporting role in the Hollywood movie Walk East on Beacon, and appeared in episodes of Lux Video Theatre including "The Doctor's Wife", "Man at Bay" and "Masquerade".
+In 1952 he was featured in a supporting role in the Hollywood movie Walk East on Beacon, and appeared in episodes of Lux Video Theatre including "The Doctor's Wife", "Man at Bay" and "Masquerade".
 He also acted in episodes of Kraft Theatre such as "The Golden Slate".
 He also acted on radio, including portraying Ned on The Doctor's Wife.

 Television and theatre director

 Hill used his Korean War experience as the basis for a TV drama, "My Brother's Keeper", which appeared on Kraft Television Theatre, with Hill himself in the cast.
 During his military service at Cherry Point, he had had to be 'talked down' by a ground controller at Atlanta airport, an incident that led to his writing the screenplay.
-The episode was performed and transmitted live in 1953.
+The episode was performed and broadcast live in 1953.
 After his demobilisation, he joined the Kraft Television Theatre as a writer, one of his scripts included Keep Our Honor Bright.
 He later directed episodes of Ponds Theater ("Time of the Drought"), and Lux Video Theatre ("The Creaking Gate", "Not All Your Tears", "The Happy Man".)
 Hill returned to Broadway in 1957 as director of the Pulitzer Prize-winning play Look Homeward, Angel.
 Starring Jo Van Fleet and Anthony Perkins, this ran for 564 performances.

 Hill continued to direct television, most notably episodes of Kraft Theatre including "Eleven O'Clock Flight", "The Devil as a Roaring Lion", "Good Old Charlie Faye", "A Night to Remember", an adaptation of Walter Lord's book about the sinking of the Titanic (of which Hill also co-wrote the teleplay).
 In addition he did "Man on the White Horse", "Carnival", and "A Real Fine Cutting Edge" with George Peppard for The Kaiser Aluminum Hour.
 Hill's work on "A Night to Remember" earned him two Emmy nominations for writing and directing at the 9th Primetime Emmy Awards.
 He directed some famous episodes of Playhouse 90 including "The Helen Morgan Story" (1957), "The Last Clear Chance" (1958), "Child of Our Time" (1958), and "Judgment at Nuremberg" (1959).

 Hill then focused on theatre, directing the Broadway productions of The Gang's All Here (1960) with Melvyn Douglas (132 performances), Greenwillow (1960) with Anthony Perkins (97 performances) and Period of Adjustment (1961) by Tennessee Williams, which ran for 132 performances.
 He replaced Elia Kazan for the latter.